macrod00d/WebcamImgManager/README.md

 * Edit page
     * Shows all saved images
     * Provides an edit feature to edit the title or description, or delete the image
+    * Allows user to select from 4 filters which apply image processing using the Python Image Library:
+       * Greyscale
+       * Sepia
+       * Sketch (edge detection and thresholding to make a sketch like image from the source)
+       * Invert (invert colours)
+    * Allows the user to reset the image modifications to the original
+    * AI Powered Image Describer - Uses GPT-4 Vision model to describe the image for the user

 ## How to Run
 Ensure you have python 3.10 other versions are not tested.
 Conda is reccomended as python version can be easily specified